About us

 The NFRSA Today

-With the dedicated help and support from an experienced Board of Trustees and Management Committee made up of a group of individuals with superb expertise in their field, as well as a hugely powerful stable of ambassadors, The NFRSA launched in May 2022 at the National Police Dog Trials.
+With the dedicated help and support from an experienced Board of Trustees and Management Committee made up of a group of individuals with superb expertise in their field, as well as a hugely powerful stable of ambassadors, the NFRSA launched in May 2022 at the National Police Dog Trials.

 THE FUTURE